Microbiome are a community of viruses, bacteria and micro organisms on our largest organ, the skin.

 There are bacteria that produce special proteins and are comparable in their effect to antibiotics as they can kill other harmful germs.

-If you would like to know more about your skin and its protection status you are welcome to make an appointment at my practice in Vienna
+If you would like to know more about your skin and its protection status you are welcome to make an appointment at our practice in Vienna

 The composition is individual and unique in every human being.
 It consists among other things of bacteria: